 Dropbox has three ways to share files: on dropbox.com and on the desktop or mobile app.
 Here’s how to share a document in Dropbox:

 - Sign in to your Dropbox.com account.
 This is unnecessary on the desktop or mobile app.

 - On Dropbox.com, hover over the file or folder you want to share and click the share icon (rectangle with an “up” arrow).
 On the desktop or mobile app, right-click the file or folder you wish to share and select “Share.”

-- Type in the email, name or group name which need access to the file.
+- Type in the email, name, or group name that needs access to the file.

 - Determine the level of access of either “Can view” or “Can edit.”

 - Add a note or message if you want, and click “Share.”